 - Needle Nose Pliers

-Follow the manufacturer’s instructions for the handling and mixing of the Crystal Clay.
+Follow the manufacturer’s instructions for the handling and mixing of the Epoxy Clay.
 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.

 Pinch off a small ball of the clay and roll it in the palm of your hands until smooth and round.
 Any creases in the clay will be more challenging to smooth out later, so roll until it is nice and smooth.